 After the little diversion through town, we joined the OU-113 again.

 This time it was only for a bit more than 100 meters, when we spied this sign, shown in the photo below, taking us to the right and onto a road toward the next hamlet of Tamicelas.
-We were just shy of 4.5 kilometers into the day on the Camino Sanabrés from A Laza to Vilar de Barrio, at this turn.
+We were at about 4.4 kilometers into the day on the Camino Sanabrés from A Laza to Vilar de Barrio, at this turn.

 The Way is so very peaceful through this valley.
 It was a good time to let the power of the Spirit talk to you and move through you!